MetPX/sr3-examples/empty-amqp-pump/sr3_101_Introduction.rst

 * website moved: https://metpx.github.io/sarracenia
 * have not had demand/use cases for: segmented files.
+  * prioritization, to be re-implemented in time.
 * have not deployed: reports (easy to do, but high volume.)
+  * prioritization: easily re-implemented.
 * cluster level routing: people want specific data sets, not all data from a cluster.
+  * easily re-implemented.
 * Edmonton site was dismantled (Project Alta)
 * RADAR redundancy was implemented and then dismantled (S-Band only upload to Montreal)